wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 **Findings without demonstrated security impact:**

 * Network-level or volumetric denial-of-service (DoS / DDoS) attacks against WSO2 services or infrastructure.
-(Application-level DoS caused by a product code path — XML parser memory exhaustion, regular-expression denial of service (ReDoS), algorithmic-complexity attacks, deserialisation-driven exhaustion — **is** in scope as a product vulnerability; report it with reproduction steps against a self-hosted instance, not against a cloud service.)
+(Application-level DoS caused by a specific product code path **is** in scope as a product vulnerability; report it with reproduction steps against a self-hosted instance, not against a cloud service.)
 * Self-XSS (requires the victim to paste content into their own browser).
 * Clickjacking and tabnabbing without a demonstrated security impact.
 * Cross-site request forgery (CSRF) on logout, on login forms, or on other actions without significant security impact.